LoneRan/Flask-user-interface-to-connect-wifi/README.md

 # Introduction
-This is a demo page for user to connect to Internet through Wifi.
+This is a demo user interface for user to connect to Internet through Wifi.
 (Still under development)

+Developed using Flask.
+Calling API from my own implementation: https://github.com/LoneRan/Simple-wifi-API

 # Requirement
 python3